intro-to-text-analysis-SIPA-S23/syllabus/README.md

 Homework assignments:
 - There are 12 homework assignments, each worth 10 points.
+You only need to complete 10 out of the 12 homework assignments.
+You cannot skip the assignments for weeks 2 & 4.
 - **Each homework assignment is due by 10am before the start of class**.
     - Due week 2:
         - Installations of Visual Studio Code, Git and Gitbash, Python and Anaconda (see below for installation instructions).